insidemordecai/website/content/about/index.md

 showPagination : false
 ---

-Hi 👋 I'm a Software Developer and a Computer Science graduate.
+Hi 👋 I'm a Software Developer and a Computer Science graduate based in Kenya.

 ## What I do